Arborvitae/Geoshape/docs/layerdownload.rst

 #.
 Click the option for the desired format.

 #.
-GeoNode will process the request and bring up a Save As dialog.
-Save this file to your computer.
+Geoshape will process the request and depending on your browser configuration will open the file in your browser or download to your computer.

    .. todo:: show other format options